Research

 Presenting on news media literacy at ICA 2015 with Melissa Tully.

-Another possible solution to addressing misinformation and biased processing may be increased news literacy education.
-Yet teaching people news literacy in the classroom necessarily limits the people exposed to such information, and divorces these lessons from their actual experience with media.
-Initially, my interest in news literacy was spurred Dr. Melissa Tully, Dr. Hernando Rojas, and I began investigating whether media literacy training can be moved outside the classroom.
+For all its benefits, observed correction happens after misinformation is already spreading.
+We also need to be considering preemptive strategies to improve their ability to interact with complicated media environments, and news literacy fits the bill.
+But a difficulty with this approach is that news literacy education is traditionally limited to the classroom, which necessarily leaves out many people in need of the skills, and divorces these lessons from their actual experience with media.
+Initially, my interest in news literacy was spurred when Dr. Melissa Tully, Dr. Hernando Rojas, and I began investigating whether media literacy training can be moved outside the classroom.
 Our initial research suggested that such training can limit hostile media perceptions for neutral news content, although it may also exacerbate polarization when paired with partisan environments.
-Dr. Tully and I have continued to examine the types of news media literacy messages that mimic public service announcements (PSAs) to see whether particular messages are effective in limiting biased processing and promoting democratic engagement, as well as the improving the understandings of news media literacy that exist among the public.
-We are currently testing how these messages alter not just perceptions of news but also news consumption patterns.
+Dr. Tully and I have continued to develop news literacy messages that mimic public service announcements (PSAs) to see whether particular messages are effective in promoting democratic engagement and reducing selective exposure.

 Social Media and Expression